Climate Change: Ocean Heat Content

 Scientists constantly compare data from satellites, floats, and probes to verify that the values they produce make sense.
 They process the range of measurements to calculate an estimate for global average ocean heat content every three months.
 Converting the temperatures to joules (a standard unit of energy) allows them to compare heat in the ocean to heat in other parts of Earth’s climate system.

-Completed analyses show that more than 90 percent of the warming that has happened on Earth over the past 50 years has occurred in the ocean.
+More than 90 percent of the warming that has happened on Earth over the past 50 years has occurred in the ocean.
+Recent studies estimate that warming of the upper oceans accounts for about 63 percent of the total increase in the amount of stored heat in the climate system from 1971 to 2010, and warming from 700 meters down to the ocean floor adds about another 30 percent.
 Though the atmosphere has been spared from the full extent of global warming for now, heat already stored in the ocean will eventually be released, committing Earth to additional warming in the future.

 In the present, warming of ocean water is raising global sea level because water expands when it warms.
 Combined with water from melting glaciers on land, the rising sea threatens natural ecosystems and human structures near coastlines around the world.
 Warming ocean waters are also implicated in the thinning of ice shelves and sea ice, both of which have further consequences for Earth’s climate system.
 Finally, warming ocean waters threaten marine ecosystems and human livelihoods.
 For example, warm waters jeopardize the health of corals, and in turn, the communities of marine life that depend upon them for shelter and food.
 Ultimately, people who depend upon marine fisheries for food and jobs may face negative impacts from the warming ocean.